Learning to Paraglide

 Learning to paraglide is an incredible experience and so easy.
 Sometimes people think it’s about throwing yourself off a cliff but nothing could be further from the truth.

 Flight Culture are a BHPA registered school and follow their training syllabus; beginners start with the Elementary Pilot (EP) course which generally takes between four and six days.
+We only take out very small groups with a maximum of 2 students per instructor and we’ll provide all equipment which is new or very nearly new.

 Your first day will start with an introduction to the equipment and learning how to inspect it.
 You’ll find that all of our equipment is current generation and we don’t use anything old or worn out.